How To Attract Tech Talent and Hire the Best in 2026

 - Designating one day of the week without meetings

 Another way to support flexible work arrangements is by including freelancers in your talent search, rather than relying only on full-time, in-house workers.
-According to Upwork’s 2025 In-Demand Skills survey, 80% of C-suite executives surveyed said they either couldn’t get by or it would be difficult to conduct their business without freelancer support, while 48% planned to increase freelancer hiring in the 12 months following the survey.
+According to Upwork’s 2025 In-Demand Skills report, 80% of C-suite executives surveyed said they either couldn’t get by or it would be difficult to conduct their business without freelancer support, while 48% planned to increase freelancer hiring in the 12 months following the survey.

 4. Prioritize diversity and inclusion